10 day round tour Jamaica – model

 Your 10 day tour could look like this, starting from Negril.

 Tour 1.
 May Field Falls – Pelican Bar – Treasure Beach (airbnb or hotel)

 Tour 2.
 South Coast sight seeing off the beaten path (hotel Mandeville or Milk River)

 Tour 3.
-Rastafari Heritage Pinnacle – Kingston Trench Town, Tuff Gong or Museum (Holywell National Park)
+Rastafari Heritage Pinnacle – Kingston Trench Town, Tuff Gong or Museum (cabin Holywell National Park)

 Etappe ‘Nature’ Portland

 Tour 4.
-Blue Mountain Hike – coffee plantation – Port Antonio (peninsula guesthouse or hotel 4 nights)
+Blue Mountain short hike (Holywell) – coffee plantation – Port Antonio (peninsula guesthouse or hotel 4 nights)

 Tour 5.
-Port Antonio: Beach: Frenchman cove, Winnifred beach, Boston bay, arts & crafts, food, bar
+Port Antonio: Beach: Frenchman cove or Winnifred beach, Boston Beach (surf), arts & crafts, food, bar

 Tour 6.
 Surroundings: Moore Town – Maroon village, Nanni Falls